Taken for granted

 With respect for the research they have done, the lexicon at Bible Study Tools defines the word stauroo

-as action having to do with a stake or pole, but notice how they have still inserted the word "crucify" from circa 1300 A.D. (see Online Etymology Dictionary for the origin of the word), while they at least avoided using the word "cross" until "definition" number 3.
+as a verb describing action having to do with a stake or pole, the stake was described as the noun stauros, but notice how they have still inserted the word "crucify" from circa 1300 A.D. (see Online Etymology Dictionary for the origin of the word), while they at least avoided using the word "cross" until "definition" number 3.

 So why did Christians start revering the cross?
 Since the wording of the Acts 2 passage should have been something like "by fastening Him to the stake", why would someone change it like that?
 Ok, we can think of one being that might want to do that - Satan - but why?
 Almost all the Bible versions call it the cross, but that means that almost all of them are likely wrong, not only about the cross, but other self-caused conflicts.
 The trouble is, no one seems to care.
 More important yet, once they find out the Truth, should Christians continue to accept the incorrect "facts"?
 Read more about this in the discussion below.